At a Glance

 Allan Houser (Haozous), Chiricahua Apache, was the first child in his family born outside captivity since Geronimo's 1886 surrender — his father Sam had been Geronimo's translator.
 In 1992 he became the first Native American to receive the National Medal of Arts.
 The monumental bronzes you'll walk among today were nearly all cast on this ranch.

-Afternoon · 2:00 PM+ · Paid
+Afternoon · Verify time · Paid

-Allan Houser Sculpture Gardens & Gallery · Viator BR 1375875269.
-By appointment.
+Allan Houser Sculpture Gardens & Gallery · Viator BR 1375875269 · 26 Haozous Rd (25 min south).
+Call (505) 471-1528 to confirm — the gallery normally runs tours Tue/Thu/Sat only and your booking is on Monday.
 Monumental bronzes on a quiet desert ranch.

 Dinner · 7:00 PM